angelosstaboulis/ExportPDF/README.md

 # ExportPDF
-I madet this simple OSX App in Swift to show some of the functionalities of PDF Kit
+I madet this simple OSX App in Swift to show some of the functionalities of Swift